iMi-digital/imi_mm_changelanguage/README.md

 Example:

-If you have a URL like https://example.com/products and a German fallback page https://example.com/produkte where products are added via Metamodels (https://example.com/products/vacum-cleaner), the language switcher will link to  https://example.com/produke/staubsauger and all other translated products.
+If you have a URL like `https://example.com/products` and a German fallback page `https://example.com/produkte` where products are added via Metamodels (`https://example.com/products/vacum-cleaner`), the language switcher will link to  `https://example.com/produke/staubsauger` and all other translated products.

 Tested up to Contao 4.4 and MetaModels 2.1

 Installation
 ------------

-Install the module as usual using the composer client with the module name `imi/imi_mm_changelanguage` in the backend or using Contao Manager by searching for "imi_mm_changelanguage"
+Install the module as usual using the composer client with the module name `imi/imi_mm_changelanguage` in the backend or using Contao Manager by searching for `imi_mm_changelanguage`

 Configuration